clojure/clojurescript/README.md

 bin/cljsc src/cljs/cljs/compiler.cljs > compiler.cljs
 ```

-However, that's not all that useful because it is missing the
+However, that is not all that useful because it  does not have all the pieces
-necessary analyzer `@namespaces` atom built during the analysis phase.
-It's also not runnable on it's own because it doesn't have pieces
 necessary to run it under a JavaScript engine (e.g. browser or node.js).

 You can rebuild the ClojureScript analyzer, compiler, reader and
-bootstrap pieces with a web REPL like this:
+browser/node.js bootstrap pieces with a web REPL like this:

 ```
 cd web